 Before DEI consulting, Steven worked for two national nonprofit organizations, supporting corporate engagement and philanthropy.
 He also established DEI leadership councils, developed needs-based DEI strategic plans and worked collaboratively to enhance environments for staff and constituents.
-As Assistant Director in the Center for Multicultural Student Services at James Madison University, Steven designed and implemented a multifaceted, university-wide DEI initiative that focused on increasing knowledge, awareness and skills while creating spaces for continual dialogue across social identity groups.
+Prior to his nonprofit experiences, as Assistant Director in the Center for Multicultural Student Services at James Madison University (JMU), Steven designed and implemented a multifaceted, university-wide DEI initiative that focused on increasing knowledge, awareness and skills while creating spaces for continual dialogue across social identity groups.
 Steven was the architect and instructor of a 3-credit undergraduate course, Developing Multicultural Competency for Effective Facilitation, that prepared students to become Diversity Educators or consultants.
 The course focused on developing an understanding of privilege and marginalization related to oneself and others, creating and conducting needs assessments to effectively facilitate training for clients, conflict resolution across differences and learning how to foster sustainable, inclusive environments.
-Years later, this initiative continues to flourish at JMU and has helped develop community leaders across the country.
+Years later, this initiative continues to flourish at JMU, serving over 20,000 students, faculty and staff, and has helped develop community leaders across the country.

-Steven earned a bachelor’s degree in Communications from Marymount University and a master’s degree in College Student Personnel/Higher Education from Bowling Green State University.
-In his free time, he enjoys traveling, hiking, wine tasting, cooking and spending time with his husband Mark and their elder dog Zeus.
+Steven earned a bachelor’s degree in Communications from Marymount University and a Master of Arts (MA) degree in College Student Personnel/Higher Education from Bowling Green State University.
+In his free time, he enjoys traveling, hiking, wine tasting, cooking and spending time with his husband, Mark, and their elder dog, Zeus.

 Pronouns: He, him, his